Blasphemous Thoughts and Unforgivable Sin: A Hell Of Fear

 My Hell of Blasphemous Thoughts

-“F*<K the Holy Spirit” was the last thing I thought before I went to sleep.
-It was the last thing I thought every night before going to sleep, and the first thing I thought upon waking up.
+The last thing I thought before I went to sleep was a short, blasphemous curse directed against the Holy Spirit.
+That was the last thing I thought every night before going to sleep, and the first thing I thought upon waking up.
 In fact, I had thought that single phrase, in many different variations, an average of at least four thousand times a day (by my best calculations), every day, for going on three months.
 It was exhausting.
 I was exhausted.
 I didn’t want to think these thoughts.
 Quite the contrary: I loathed the thoughts.
 I feared these blasphemous thoughts and phrases more than anything, but I absolutely could not stop thinking them.
 The more I feared the blasphemous thoughts, and the more I wished to stop thinking them, the more I thought them.
 Every day, I was terrified that I was guilty of the "unforgivable sin" of blasphemy against the holy spirit, and was condemned to hell for eternity.

 The short, catchy blasphemous phrases were just a small part of my situation.
 Additionally, I would sometimes struggle for hours a day with thoughts that I might be God.
 Terrified, because I knew that the real God must surely not like people who thought they were God, I would try for hours to convince myself of why I was not God.
 Then in the shower every now and then, Satan (or some voice presuming to be Satan) would quote Nietzsche to me in an attempt to convince me that the real God respected power, not meekness, and would thus torment Christians in hell for eternity to amuse himself, whilst the strong and ruthless would inherit the kingdom.
 Thus, the Holy Spirit really was evil, and I was to worship the voice presuming to be Satan, as therein was salvation.
 One time, these thoughts became so overpowering that, falling, I put my face to the ground as I begged God to deliver me.
 Then I thought I heard God say to me: “peace, be still”.
 But His tone of voice was a menacing whisper.
 Evil.
 I didn’t know who was God and who was Satan.
 I blacked out.
 I don’t remember anything else from that day.